MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 ![Remote Desktop - User input flows from the users Remote Desktop client to the application](./media/rds-user-input.png)

-The User Input Delay counter measures the max delta (within an interval of time) between the input being queued and when it’s picked up by the app in a [traditional message loop](https://msdn.microsoft.com/library/windows/desktop/ms644927.aspx#loop), as shown in the following flow chart:
+The User Input Delay counter measures the max delta (within an interval of time) between the input being queued and when it's picked up by the app in a [traditional message loop](https://msdn.microsoft.com/library/windows/desktop/ms644927.aspx#loop), as shown in the following flow chart:

 ![Remote Desktop - User input Delay performance counter flow](./media/rds-user-input-delay.png)

 One important detail of this counter is that it reports the maximum user input delay within a configurable interval.
 This is the longest time it takes for an input to reach the application, which can impact the speed of important and visible actions like typing.

 For example, in the following table, the user input delay would be reported as 1,000 ms within this interval.
-The counter reports the slowest user input delay in the interval because the user’s perception of "slow" is determined by the slowest input time (the maximum) they experience, not the average speed of all total inputs.
+The counter reports the slowest user input delay in the interval because the user's perception of "slow" is determined by the slowest input time (the maximum) they experience, not the average speed of all total inputs.

 |Number| 0 | 1 | 2 |
 |------|---|---|---|